Asynchronous I/O on linux

 a bitmask of events to monitor on the fd.
 The values have the same meaning as for the poll() events, though they are named with an EPOLL prefix: EPOLLIN, EPOLLPRI, EPOLLOUT, EPOLLRDNORM, EPOLLRDBAND, EPOLLWRNORM, EPOLLWRBAND, EPOLLMSG, EPOLLERR, and EPOLLHUP.

-Two additional flags are possible: EPOLLONESHOT, which sets "One shot" operation for this fd, and EPOLLET, which sets edge-triggered mode (see the description of epoll_wait for more information).
+Two additional flags are possible: EPOLLONESHOT, which sets "One shot" operation for this fd, and EPOLLET, which sets edge-triggered mode (see the section on edge vs level triggered mechanisms; this flag allows epoll to act as either).

 epoll_data_t data